 I want you to pay attention to what comes up for you while you’re thinking and writing this out.

-Different people might have distinct perceptions on self-love.
+Different people might have distinct perceptions on self-love and how to practice self-love.
 However, we can’t have self-love without self-compassion.
 They go hand in hand.

 So the second question I want you to journal on is…